Newly launched ETFs compete against other funds for the attention of advisors and brokers. See how market access platforms can help ETFs get traction.

 © 2017 The Bank of New York Mellon Corporation.
 All rights reserved.

-Jeff McCarthy, the Chief Executive Officer of Exchange Traded Funds for BNY Mellon is responsible for leading and executing the long-term strategy to drive growth in BNY Mellon's ETF business.
+Jeff McCarthy, the Global Head of Exchange Traded Funds for BNY Mellon is responsible for leading and executing the long-term strategy to drive growth in BNY Mellon's ETF business.
 As part of this mandate, he plays a critical role in the successful enterprise-wide delivery of comprehensive ETF solutions to the marketplace, and works to further develop long-lasting partnerships for BNY Mellon in the ETF industry.View Profile